I thought it was normal to hide in the back of a station wagon when my dad checked into a motel.

 Ryan Holiday is one of my favorite people, and his article on deciding your why helped me build a framework around this.
 I started asking myself what’s important to me, and at first I came up with lame stuff like “freedom” and “flexibility.”

 But I dug deeper, and “freedom” became “time” and “time” turned into the question, “What would I do with it?” and that forced the answer:

 - Work on what I’m passionate about, and not be motivated by money

 - Have an impact on the greatest amount of people

-Now, when I’m faced with a decision about a direction to take my life, or what goals I should set, this is the list I pull out to guide me, and the result is a life optimized for meaning and significance.
+Now, when I’m faced with a decision about a direction to take my life, or what goals I should set, this is the list I pull out to guide me.
+And the result is a life that’s optimized for meaning and significance.